 Handle tarantulas with great care.
 Their skins, or exoskeletons, are quite thin and fragile and a fall from even a relatively short height can result in a fracture and death.

 Tarantulas make great pets as they take up very little room and eat only infrequently.
 If you decide to get a real one, be sure to learn about proper care before bringing it home.
 Ken the Bug Guy rates the personality of some of the spiders he sells—such as not very handle-able, semi-handle-able, handle-able, recommend experience, just go slow, usually docile.
 It’s worth a look if you are interested in having your own tarantula.
-For more information on the fascinating tarantula, search the same sources we did for “tarantula” on the following websites:
+For more information on the fascinating tarantula, search for “tarantula” at the same websites we did: